wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-network-traffic/includes/2-understand-throttling-microsoft-graph.md

 - 401 and 403: usually a permission or auth issue
 - 404: used for a not found request

 Another status code you may receive is 503, service unavailable.
 Microsoft Graph returns the service unavailable code when the service is unhealthy and isn't related to throttling or traffic from a specific application or request.
-It is recommended your application handle this response code, but there is no action your application can take to avoid it.
+It's recommended your application handle this response code, but there's no action your application can take to avoid it.

 ### Throttled requests = HTTP 429